-Dr David F Taylor
+Professor David Francis Taylor

-My first book, Theatres of Opposition: Empire, Revolution, and Richard Brinsley Sheridan (OUP, 2012) considered Sheridan – playwright, theatre manager, politician – as a prism through which to map the dynamic and often fraught exchange between theatrical and opposition political cultures at the end of the eighteenth century.
-I've also edited The Oxford Handbook of the Georgian Theatre, 1737-1832 (OUP, 2014; pbk.
+I’ve published two books, Theatres of Opposition: Empire, Revolution, and Richard Brinsley Sheridan (2012) and The Politics of Parody: A Literary History of Caricature, 1760–1830 (2018).
+I’ve also co-edited The Oxford Handbook of the Georgian Theatre, 1737-1832 (2014; pbk.
 2018) and published articles and essays that consider writers spanning the long eighteenth century – from Rochester to Wordsworth and from Johnson to Edgeworth and Byron – through the many lenses of performance.

-Current projects
+Current Projects

-I'm currently completing an edition of Joseph Addison’s dramatic works for Oxford University Press, which will include the first critical edition of Cato.
+• A critical edition of Joseph Addison’s dramatic works for Oxford University Press, which will include the first critical edition of Cato.

 At.
 St. Hugh’s, I teach British literature from 1660-1830 and also the Shakespeare paper.
 For the Faculty, I lecture on material from the late seventeenth century to the nineteenth century and also teach on the MSt in English 1700-1830.